domeffe/bitcoin-bip-sfqmr/README.md

 ## Motivation
 As observed by the community, the continued existence of ~4 million BTC in ECDSA-only, non-hashed public key outputs (P2PK) represents a "Cryptographic Overflow Bug."
 If a CRQC moves these coins, the narrative of Bitcoin as a secure store of value will suffer a Narrative Collapse.
 The exposure of 1.1M BTC in P2PK outputs represents a risk to economic‑consensus stability, where a loss of trust in mathematical scarcity triggers a collapse of the network’s thermodynamic security.
 This proposal introduces, for the first time, a class of UTXOs that become invalid even if a signature is provided.
 Quantum‑broken signatures are not ‘valid’ proofs of ownership, because once a key can be reproduced by anyone, the signature no longer represents authorization.
+Solar years are used in the main text for clarity, while exact Median-Time-Past are specified in the Appendix at the end of the document.

 We distinguish between two types of risk: